-We realize that doing these foot strengthening exercises on your own can be confusing, which is why we invite you to visit The Charles Evans Center so that we can guide you on your way to stronger feet.
+We realize that doing these foot strengthening exercises on your own can be confusing, which is why we invite you to visit The CEC Health Center so that we can guide you on your way to stronger feet.
 If you want to strengthen your feet and are looking for a Podiatrist in Westbury That Accepts Medicaid, contact us today.

 What Causes Flat Feet?